-This past year we enrolled approximately 615 students.
+This past year we enrolled approximately 595 students.
 Although TCA offers a small school environment, our students benefit from a wide variety of courses at the secondary school level.
 All students are able to take a world language, participate in band, and a variety of electives including STEM, video production, technology, physical education, music, dance, theater and visual arts.
 TCA also offers multiple Advanced Placement, Honors and College In the Schools options to ensure a rigorous experience for all students.
 During a midday school advisory time, students are able to participate in clubs and receive additional tutoring through office hours.
 Students in the middle school and high school also receive guidance lessons during this time both related to social skill development and college readiness.
-Beginning in the 2018-2019 school year, Twin Cities Academy began the AVID (Advancement Via Individual Determination) for all 9th graders.
+Twin Cities Academy continued the AVID (Advancement Via Individual Determination) for all 6th, 9th and 10th graders.
 AVID is a nationally recognized college readiness program.
-After school students may participate in a variety of extracurricular activities such as competitive sports programs, competitive speech program, theater and band ensembles.
+After school students may participate in a variety of extracurricular activities such as competitive sports programs, competitive speech program, theater, and band ensembles.
+In the 2019-2020 TCA also added orchestra.

 Our educational model emphasizes community involvement and relationship building.
 Families sign a covenant agreeing to share in the partnership of providing support and ensuring success for their children academically, socially, and behaviorally.
-Our school has a high degree of student and family engagement, reflected in data from 2018-19.
-Parent/Teacher Conferences held on Saturdays (November, February and April) averaged 92% in attendance
+Our school has a high degree of student and family engagement, reflected in data from 2019-20.
+Parent/Teacher Conferences held on Saturdays (November, February and April) averaged 89% in attendance

-Twin Cities Academy realigned its internal assessment measures during the 2018-2019 school year to include the Math and Read inventory from Houghton Mifflin, alongside the ASPIRE assessments at all grade levels which are directly aligned with predicting how a student will do on the ACT in the 11th grade.
+Twin Cities Academy realigned its internal assessment measures during the 2018-2019 school year and continued these assessments in 2019-2020 to include the Math and Read inventory from Houghton Mifflin, alongside the ASPIRE assessments at all grade levels which are directly aligned with predicting how a student will do on the ACT in the 11th grade.
 The MCA-III and internal assessments indicate that we are providing a quality educational experience for our students and they are consistently out-performing the resident school district, Saint Paul Public Schools.
 As a public charter school, we offer an academically rigorous educational choice to Minnesota families, and provide our students a high-quality, individualized education.